-Legalised UK documents for use in P.R.
+Legalised & Authenticated UK Documents for use in P.R.
 China

 Before applying for Chinese work visa ('Z' - style), one or more documents which was/were originated in the United Kingdom should firstly be certified by an UK Notary Public, then must be legalised by the Legalisation Office (LO) of Foreign and Commonwealth Office (FCO), and further be legalised and authenticated by the Chinese Embassy or General Consulate in the UK.
 Regarding the reason of the final process through Chinese Embassy or General Consulate, because P.R.
 China is not member of Hague Convention, therefore an apostille certificate is not accepted in P.R.
 China.
 As a result, legalised documents for use in P.R.
-China should be gone through the final part - Chinese Embassy or Chinese General Consulate in the UK.
+China should be gone through the final part - approved by Chinese Embassy or Chinese General Consulate in the UK.